bmwolf102990/bmwolf102990/README.md

 The goal of visualDev is to offer a number of tools/apps that SHOW how algorithms and other coding concepts operate, so that the barrier to entry to coding and programming is lowered for those who are more oriented toward a visual learning style.

-It is still in the early stages of devleopment, but stay tuned!
+It is still in the early stages of development, but stay tuned!

 ✨ Fun Fact #1 - I love camping, hiking, rock climbing and everything else "outdoorsy"